getyoti/yoti-go-sdk/CONTRIBUTING.md

 # Contributing

-The command `go get "github.com/getyoti/yoti-go-sdk/v2"` downloads the Yoti package, along with its dependencies, and installs it.

 ## Commit Process

 This repo comes with pre-commit hooks.
 We strongly recommend installing them with `pre-commit install`.
 This will lint and run unit tests automatically